-- Gain, Lead 1/Lead 2 switch and Volume controls for the Ultra Gain channel: This channel is where all that searing Marshall distortion tone takes shape.
+- Gain, Lead 1/Lead 2 switch, and Volume control for the Ultra Gain channel: This channel is where all that searing Marshall distortion tone takes shape.
 Like the Classic channel, it offers two distinct options for shaping your sound.
 With Lead 1 engaged you can dial in some powerful heavy-rock distortion.
 Switch over to Lead 2 for extreme high-gain sounds.

 - Reverb for Classic and Ultra Gain channels: Both channels feature a dedicated digital reverb control.
 You can also switch reverb on and off via the footswitch.

-- Standyby and Power switches: Mains power on/off plus a Standby switch for keeping those valves hot when you need to change the battery in your chorus pedal.
+- Standby and Power switches: Mains power on/off plus a Standby switch for keeping those valves hot when you need to change the battery in your chorus pedal.

 From left to right, rear panel controls are:

 - Mains Input: Plug in the power cord here.

 - Pentode/Triode Switch: The DSL40C features the ability to switch between the full 40-watts of power, to half-power at 20 watts.
 After fiddling with this a bit, I’ve found I prefer to leave the amp at full power.
 It sounds beefier, and the volume is really not so overwhelming that I feel like I need to cut power in half.

 - FX Loop: Send and return jacks, plus a switch for turning the loop on and off.